isabella232/livefyre.en/help/implementation/c-livefyre-identity-comp/c-janrain-capture-backplane-comp.md

 >
 >The window.Backplane object must be defined on your page before calling auth.plugin with the Livefyre Backplane plugin.
 To make sure the Backplane object is available, call the Livefyre instantiation code from an onReady callback.
 Consult your Janrain contact to determine when other applications may use the Backplane object.

-The following are some examples of how an auth delegate may look for a Janrain Capture integration.

 >[!NOTE]
 >
 >Your auth delegate will vary depending upon your Janrain instance.

-*
+The following are some examples of how an auth delegate may look for a Janrain Capture integration.

-    * The callback passed to your auth delegate’s login method
+* `errback`: The callback passed to your auth delegate’s login method
-    * The reference to your Janrain capture variable.
+* `janrain`: The reference to your Janrain capture variable.
-    * : A reference to your Backplane object.
+* `window.Backplane`: A reference to your Backplane object.

 ```
 /**